 Have a dental emergency in Toronto?
-Our dentists at Dentistry at FCP can get the help you need to correct your smile and provide treatment to any damage.
+Our dentists at Dentistry at FCP will work to help repair any damage that you have experienced as quickly as possible.

-If you’re experiencing a dental emergency, you’ll find a reliable emergency dentist in Downtown Toronto at our office.
-We understand that it’s impossible to anticipate accidents, but rest assured that we will be here to treat your dental emergency when it happens.
+If you’re experiencing a dental emergency, you can contact our team at our downtown Toronto office.
+We understand that it’s impossible to anticipate accidents, but rest assured that we will be here to help treat your dental emergency.

 This type of dental emergency commonly occurs due to a fall, sports injury or other trauma.